General Information About Pinnacle Mountain State Park

 Pinnacle Mountain State Park Visitor’s Center

-This is where you can also learn about the various educational opportunities and the events that the park holds for the public.
+Of course, you can find brochures and park information there as well as learn about the various educational opportunities and the events that the park holds for the public.

 Pinnacle Mountain is a Day Use Only Park

 Pinnacle Mountain State Park is a day use park only.
 There are no camping or overnight areas of any kind.
-However, the Maumelle park campground is nearby and offers tent, RV, and trailer camping on 128 campsites with electrical hookups.

-We have friends who stay at Maumelle park campground regularly and they always enjoy it.
 If you plan and reserve a spot early you can get one with a view of the river.

-Although there is no where to spend the night at Pinnacle Mountain there are pavilions that you can rent for gathering.
 Contact the park or stop in at the visitor’s center to get more information.
 The picnic tables scattered around the park are first come first serve.

 Hiking at Pinnacle Mountain State Park

-You have several hikes from which to choose!
 Most of the hikes are fairly short, many are flat and easy while the ones that summit the mountain are short, but steep!
 Really steep.
-You’ll be surprised how quickly that 1,011 feet can elevate!

 Arkansas Trail and The Arboretum